 Why you should be using only distilled water with your CPAP

 Tap water, spring water, and drinking water all minerals in it that are safe to drink, however they for CPAP use they bring some problems.
-These minerals, which consists of calcium, magnesium, iron, and others can leave a white residue behind that contaminates the water chamber.
+The minerals in tap water, which consists of calcium, magnesium, iron, and others can leave a white residue behind that contaminates the water chamber.
 This can make the chamber much harder to clean and would also require you to clean it almost every day.
 Distilled water does not have these minerals, and will not leave this residue behind.
 So it will make cleaning the chamber easier and allow you to clean it less often.
 This can also help keep the tubing clean from any mineral deposits.
 Using distilled water maximizes the life of these accessories which can be quite expensive.
 Even if the insurance pays 100% of it, they only replace the parts so many times in a year.

 Tap water quality varies depending on where you are.
 There are people who use tap water with their machine every day and get along fine.
 Right now I am sure everyone has heard about the water quality problem in Flint, Michigan.
 That may not be the type of water you want to be putting into your machine, let alone breathing it.
 Then there are some parts where the water is very clean.
 However, anything that is not distilled water still has some minerals in it.
 Using distilled water will help maintain your machine and make the parts last longer.